1918 Liechtenstein putsch

-The 1918 Liechtenstein putsch (Novemberputsch 1918), also known as the Beck putsch was a de facto coup d'état by the leaders of the Christian-Social People's Party (Christlich-Soziale Volkspartei or VP) against the government of Governor of Liechtenstein, Leopold Freiherr von Imhof.
+The 1918 Liechtenstein putsch (Novemberputsch 1918), also known as the Beck putsch, was a de facto coup d'état conducted by Wilhelm Beck, Fritz Walser, and Martin Ritter on 7 November against the government of Governor of Liechtenstein, Leopold Freiherr von Imhof.
 The coup forced Imhof's government to resign and established a Provisional Executive Committee in his place until 7 December.

 Background

 Following the outbreak of World War I in August 1914, Liechtenstein remained neutral.
 The government and general population were supportive of the Central Powers, particularly Austria-Hungary, as the two countries had been in a customs union since 1852.
-The majority of the Liechtenstein government did not expect the war to last long, thus no food or economic preparations were made for it.
-In addition, due to this belief, no official declaration of neutrality was made and France, Russia, and the United Kingdom interned Liechtensteiners and partially confiscated their assets.
-As a result, the Liechtenstein government made various declarations that the country was neutral and a separate entity from Austria-Hungary.
+The majority of the Liechtenstein government did not expect the war to last long, thus no food or economic preparations were made for it; due to this belief, no official declaration of neutrality was made.
+As a result, France, Russia, and the United Kingdom interned Liechtensteiners and partially confiscated their assets.
+In response, the Liechtenstein government made various declarations that the country was neutral and a separate entity from Austria-Hungary.